Getting to Dahab

 Our Most Frustrating Experience in Dahab

-Don’t ever go into an essential oil shop in Dahab (or Egypt in general) unless you 100% plan on purchasing something.
+Don’t go into an essential oil shop in Dahab (or Egypt in general) unless you plan on purchasing something, or are really firm with your “no”s.
 We learned this the hard way.
+We had similar experiences like this throughout our time in Egypt at these shops, but this particular time was the most frustrating of them all.

-One evening we were walking around looking for a place to grab some food, didn’t even intend on going into an essential oil shop.
-An elderly man stops us and asks where we are from.
+One evening we were walking around looking for a place to grab some food, and didn’t even intend on going into an essential oil shop.
+An elderly man stopped us and asked where we are from.
 Not wanting to be rude, we engaged in a conversation with him, expecting it to be brief.
 He insisted that we go into his shop for some tea.
 Expecting the same hospitality we received in Turkey, we figured it couldn’t hurt to join him for a cup.

-We sat down in his shop, and as he heated the water for tea, he starts opening glass jars for me to smell the oils.
+We sat down in his shop, and as he heated the water for tea, he started opening glass jars for me to smell the oils.
 Up front, we tell him that we have no interest in buying anything.
-He assures us that we don’t need to, then goes to pour us some tea.
+He assured us that we don’t need to, then went to pour us some tea.
 As we waited for our tea to cool, he starts wrapping two small glass perfume vials in paper.
 “A gift for you,” he claimed.

 “No, no thank you sir,” we told him, getting the feeling that he is wanting us to pay for them.
 “We really don’t need them.
 We’re traveling long term and can’t carry glass that could break.”